-The Financial Statements of the Foundation are maintained on the accrual basis in accordance with accounting principles generally accepted in the United States of America ("GAAP"), as applicable to not-for-profit organizations.
+The books and records of the Foundation are maintained on the accrual basis in accordance with accounting principles generally accepted in the United States of America ("GAAP"), as applicable to not-for-profit organizations.

 Financial statement presentation follows the recommendations of ASC 958-205, Presentation of Financial Statements.
-Under ASC 958-205, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets based on designation of restriction.
+Under ASC 958-205, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.